-12. Non-credit obligation assets
+15. Non-credit obligation assets

-To the extent that non-credit obligation assets pose a credit risk to MünchenerHyp, these are allocated to the IRBA portfolio.
+To the extent that non-credit obligation assets pose a counterparty risk to MünchenerHyp, these are allocated to the IRBA exposure category.
 This includes, for instance, fixed assets and active deferred income (that cannot be allocated to a borrower).
 The risk is weighted in the same way as in the Standard Approach to Credit Risk.